Sentence Count

 The number of sentences in a text.
 Counted by sentence-ending punctuation like periods, question marks, and exclamation marks.

-Sentence count is the total number of sentences in a text.
-In English, sentences are delimited by periods (.), question marks (?), and exclamation marks (!).
-In Japanese, the sentence-ending mark (。) serves as the delimiter.
+Sentence count is the total number of sentences contained in a text.
+In Japanese, sentences are delimited by the period mark (。), while in English, periods (.), question marks (?), and exclamation marks (!) serve as delimiters.
+Sentence count is a fundamental text analysis metric alongside character count and word count, essential for quantitatively evaluating text structure and readability.

-Sentence count serves as an indicator of text complexity and readability.
+Sentence count is widely used as an indicator of text complexity and readability.
 Too many sentences per paragraph makes text hard to read, while too few makes content feel thin.
-Writing readability guides cover optimal sentence count guidelines.
+For web content, 3 to 5 sentences per paragraph is generally considered readable.
+Academic papers and business documents tend to have more sentences per paragraph, but research suggests reader concentration declines beyond 7 sentences. explore condom on Amazon provide recommended sentence count targets.